-Nearly a 100 year’s of dominance
+Nearly 100 years of dominance

 November 18, 2021